 Making these algorithms useful is about more than statistics and machine learning.
 The output has to be meaningful and actionable to users for every type of analysis that we provide.
 This is why we’re working hard to provide users with the functionality they need to get meaningful information and actionable insights based on learning their feedback.
 The methods we use are always evolving in this rapidly changing space, so be sure to keep an eye out for more news soon about Rackspace Cloud Intelligence.

 Get started today.
 Set up checks in Cloud Monitoring to get more awesome metrics.
-Then check out the data visualizations that are already available on intelligence.rackspace.com and sign up to be a part of our Early Access program.
-We may select you to check out the next product release.
+Then check out the data visualizations that are already available on the beta intelligence.rackspace.com and sign up to be a part of our Early Access program.